 - To help assure the safety and health of individuals in the University community or others with whom they have contact.

 - To establish procedures by which the University can evaluate an employee’s ability to safely and competently perform her/his duties when a health or safety problem arises.

 - To comply with the 1988 Federal Drug Free Workplace Act.

 - “Employee” — employee for purposes of this policy means all faculty and staff employed by the University in any capacity, whether full or part-time or temporary or regular status.

 - “On Call Employees” — Staff members who are required to restrict their whereabouts and activities in order to be available for consultation or return to work to meet emergencies. (see SPG 201.36).

 - “Fitness For Duty” — The employee is physically and mentally capable of safely performing the essential functions of his/her job.

-- “Coordinating Party”- This is the appropriate party/office (based on the specific situation) responsible for coordinating and facilitating the fitness for duty evaluation.
-The coordinating party could be, but is not limited to, Work~Connections, or the employee assistance service program(s).
+- “Coordinating Party”— This is the appropriate party/office (based on the specific situation) responsible for coordinating and facilitating the fitness for duty evaluation.
+The coordinating party should be, but is not limited to: The Faculty and Staff Counseling and Consultation Office (FASCCO) for central and regional campuses, or the Office of Counseling and Workplace Resilience for Michigan Medicine faculty and staff, or Work Connections.
 The responsibilities of the coordinating party are to: